Skip to main content

 What are common probate mistakes in Texas?

-Common mistakes include using the wrong procedure, missing filing or notice deadlines, distributing assets too early, ignoring title issues, and failing to document communication with heirs or beneficiaries.
+High-risk examples for Texas include Waiting Too Long to Probate a Will, Distributing Assets Before Creditor Period Ends, Not Publishing Notice to Creditors.
+Other common mistakes include using the wrong procedure, missing notices or deadlines, distributing assets too early, and failing to document communication with heirs or beneficiaries.

 What happens if I distribute assets before paying creditors?